metafield/dreddit-server/README.md

 - update InputType UsernamePasswordInput (user.ts resolver) to include email
 - add some validation/errors for email in register mutation
 - make sure to pass in the email to the new user creation: `em.create`
-- change login from UsernamePassword -> arg: usernameOrEmail arg: password to lety the user choose.
+- change login from UsernamePassword -> arg: usernameOrEmail arg: password to let the user choose.
 - send a link with a UUID token generated to the users email: `<a href="http://localhost:3000/change-password/${token}">reset password</a>`
 - we store this in redis and we need to interact with redis so grab both: `yarn add ioredis uuid`
 - add the redis client to the context remembering to update the `MyContext` type